holo-q/errloom/docs/ROADMAP.md

 Then try

 errloom  🍣 main 🏎️ 💨 ×5🐍 v3.13.5
-❮ uv run main compressor.hol train --cpu_mode --test_steps 1 --n 1
+❮ uv run main compressor.hol train --cpu --test_steps 1 --n 1

 you will see that the logging is not quite to the same aesthetic.
 It's more 'spiky'